Compensation Claims for Slips, Trips and Falls

 - any costs associated with you ongoing care requirements

-Our experienced injury lawyers will ensure that a full assessment is made of your injury and financial losses.
-We will always strive to make sure you receive the maximum amount of compensation that you are entitled to.
+An experienced injury lawyer will ensure that a full assessment is made of your injury and financial losses.
+They will always strive to make sure you receive the maximum amount of compensation that you are entitled to.
 Not only can this help to get you back on your feet as soon as possible, it can also help to ease the financial stress that can be caused when you are injured in an accident.

 What evidence will I need to support my claim?

 To make a successful claim following a slip, trip or fall, your injury solicitor will need to gather evidence to support your case.
 This will be used to prove who was at fault for the accident, whether this was your employer, a supermarket, the local authority or a cafe.

 The type of evidence you can provide will depend on the circumstances of your accident and where it took place, but could include the following:

 - accident book records